Sebastian Deisler

 Sebastian Toni Deisler ([zeˈbasti̯a(ː)n ˈdaɪslɐ]; born 5 January 1980) is a German former professional footballer who played as a right midfielder and attacking midfielder.

 A Borussia Mönchengladbach youth product, he played one season with the club during which it was relegated from the Bundesliga.
 He joined Hertha BSC in 1999 before leaving for Bayern Munich in 2002.
 He also represented the Germany national team between 2000 and 2006.

 Having been hailed as the future of German football at the turn of the millennium, Deisler could never manage to reach his full potential due to several cruciate ligament ruptures and other major injuries, as well as depression.
 Deisler retired from professional football in January 2007 at the age of 27.

 Club career

 Borussia Mönchengladbach

-Deisler joined his first club, FV Turmringen, when he was only six.
+Deisler joined his first club, FV Turmringen, when he was six.
 At age 15, he was scouted and signed by the Bundesliga outfit Borussia Mönchengladbach and played for the club at junior level from 1995 to 1998.
 He started his professional career at the club in 1998, making his Bundesliga debut against Eintracht Frankfurt on 8 September.
 During the 1998–99 season he made 17 Bundesliga appearances and scoring one goal, in a 2–0 win over 1860 Munich.
 However the Foals finished in last place and were relegated to the second division.